0day-ci/linux/Documentation/virt/kvm/api.rst

 :Architectures: x86
 :Parameters: args[0] defines which exits are disabled
+             args[1] defines vCPU bitmask based on vCPU ID, 1 on corresponding vCPU ID bit would enable exists on that vCPU
 :Returns: 0 on success, -EINVAL when args[0] contains invalid exits

 Valid bits in args[0] are::